|Dave Stockton won ’92 and ’94 Senior Players and the ’96 US Senior Open working with Dr. Deborah Graham, using GolfPsych Methods and The 8 Traits|

 Second – two of my students won their flights in the Austin Golf Association tournament recently.
 One of them, Greg, had never broken 80 before and since the class did so 3 times in 5 rounds.
 Tommy has been moved up to a higher flight and told me that he is scoring better than 3 players who he describes as having much better golf swings.

 Thanks so much for all your help with Rachel.
 Before your help, Rachel had trouble breaking 100 in golf tournaments.
 She recently shot 80 in her Regional Championship and earned a trip to State as a freshman!
 At State, she finished 18th.Thanks!

 |Won Four Man Scramble|

-Just a note to say thank-you both you and Debra for the golf psych school.
-Since I’ve been home I won a four man scramble and then came 3rd in our Ontario Head pro / Assistant pro tournament.
-I didn?t know what we shot for the day until we were finished.
-I guess you would call that not worrying about Outcome.
+Just a note to say thank you, both you and Deborah, for the golf psych school.
+Since I’ve been home I won a four man scramble and then came in 3rd in our Ontario Head Pro/Assistant Pro tournament.
+I didn’t know what we shot for the day until we were finished.
+I guess you would call that not worrying about the outcome.

 |On the PGA Tour|